hx2A/py5website/reference/sketch_push.rst

 Description
 ===========

-The ``push()`` function saves the current drawing style settings and transformations, while ``pop()`` restores these settings.
+The ``push()`` function saves the current drawing style settings and transformations, while :doc:`pop` restores these settings.
 Note that these functions are always used together.
 They allow you to change the style and transformation settings and later return to what you had.
 When a new state is started with ``push()``, it builds on the current style and transform information.

 ``push()`` stores information related to the current transformation state and style settings controlled by the following functions: ``rotate()``, ``translate()``, ``scale()``, ``fill()``, ``stroke()``, ``tint()``, ``stroke_weight()``, ``stroke_cap()``, ``stroke_join()``, ``image_mode()``, ``rect_mode()``, ``ellipse_mode()``, ``color_mode()``, ``text_align()``, ``text_font()``, ``text_mode()``, ``text_size()``, ``text_leading()``.